 If you are already in business, defining your target audience can be as easy as looking at your best customers.
 Who are they, and what traits do they have in common?
 Do you have more success selling to a particular demographic?
 Who do you want to get in front of, and what do you already know about this group of people?

-You need to know your competitors to be able to improve your business and ultimately find your target audience, and what they want, you’ll also need to better understand the competition.
+Regardless of marketing, you must know your competitors well to make an impact in your current market.
+But to find your target audience, and what they want, you’ll also need to better understand the competition.
 Pull together relevant information about your industry, the market, your competition, and most importantly, the broad potential customer you have identified.
 How have your competitors marketed their products/services, and to whom?

-If you already have access to a tool like a data management platform, you should also consult any audience analytics you have available to learn more about your consumers.
-For example, Lotame’s Audience Profile Report can give additional insights into your target audience’s behaviors, interests, actions, and demographics across screens.
+If you already have access to a data management platform, you should consult the audience analytics you have available to learn even more.
+For example, Lotame’s Audience Analytics suite can give additional insights into your target audience’s behaviors, interests, actions, and demographics across screens.
 All of this information should be combined as you build your target audience for a holistic view and understanding of the consumer.
 You’re essentially creating a comprehensive or nearly complete profile of the kind of customer you’re targeting.

-ALL types of information are essential in developing your customer profile(s).
-The demographic information will help in identifying the type of person who will potentially buy your products and services.
-The psychographic information takes it a bit further, and helps you to understand the reasoning behind why the customer may make the purchase.
-Lastly, the technographic piece helps you to understand where to reach your different audiences and on what device.
+All types of information are essential in developing your customer profile(s).
+The demographic information will help in identifying the kind of person who will potentially buy your products and services.
+The psychographic information takes it a bit further and helps you to understand the reasoning behind why the customer may make the purchase.
+Lastly, the technographic piece helps you learn where to reach your different audiences and on what device.

 This helps you create the right message, and place that message in the right setting.
 Chances are, if your audience is not checking their email a lot, they won’t see your email campaign.
 The information you put together for your customer profile, combined with knowing where your audience hangs out online will improve the delivery effectiveness of your message.

-The work doesn’t end after you begin your marketing campaign and send out your waves of advertising to your target audiences.
 It is essential that you monitor the campaign performance to keep it competitive.
 How are people reacting to your ads?
-Are people clicking?
+Are they clicking?
 Are they converting?
-You need to adjust your strategy if your marketing isn’t being effective with your target audience.
-Or, perhaps the people you thought were your ideal customers aren’t actually the ones you should be trying to reach?
+You need to adjust your strategy if your marketing isn’t practical for your target audience.
+Or, perhaps the people you thought were your ideal customers aren’t the ones you should be trying to reach?

-The great thing about data is that it evolves.
-You can bootstrap your data to make your audience targeting more and more precise.
-The data you collect now will give you a good starting point for how to identify your target audience and how to market to them.
-Once they start responding, you will have even more information that you can use to further break down your customers’ needs and desires further.
-When you see this process in action, it can be extremely exciting, especially when you see the effect good data management has on your company’s bottom line.
+The great thing about data is that it evolves continuously.
+As time passes, you can bootstrap your data to make your audience targeting more precise.
+The information you collect now will give you a good starting point for how to identify your target audience and find the best ways to market to them.
+Once they start responding, you will have even more information you can use to break down your customers’ needs and desires further.
+When you see this process in action, it can be extremely exciting — especially when you see the effect good data management has on your company’s bottom line.

-Before you start your marketing, you need to make sure you know how to track sales, interactions, request for information, and more.
+Before you start your marketing, you need to make sure you know how to track sales, interactions, requests for information and more.
 This way, you can stay ahead of the game, especially with your messaging and advertising environment.

 As your business matures, keep following these steps.
 Your target audience may change as your business grows, and finding your target audience should be a continual effort.
 Regardless of where your business is, identifying your target audiences can push you one step closer to maximizing your ROI and reaching your overall business goals.